What does Bitcoin have to do with climate change?

 🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

+On the bright side, there are positive aspects of blockchain technology.
 This case study comes from Provenance, a platform empowering brands to make the sourcing and impact behind their products transparent.
 Their blockchain story takes place in the Indonesian fishing industry, where slavery and human rights abuses are rampant.
-Get the full case study here.

 Quick note: if you're reading the case study, you might benefit from starting at the bottom — there's a glossary of definitions.